 - Has been convicted of a felony, or is under 24 years of age and has been convicted of a delinquent act that would be a felony if committed by an adult;1

 - Has been issued a final injunction that is currently in force and effect, restraining that person from committing acts of domestic violence;2

 - Is a “violent career criminal,” as Florida law defines that term;3

 - Has been “adjudicated mentally defective or who has been committed to a mental institution,” as those terms are defined in Fla.
 Stat. § 790.065(2);4 or

 - Is the subject of a risk protection order that is currently in force and prohibits that person from possessing, acquiring, or attempting to acquire any firearms while the order is in effect.5

-Please see the Florida Background Checks section for information about additional categories of individuals, such as certain categories of the mentally ill and certain domestic abusers, who are prevented from purchasing firearms by the background check process used in Florida for firearm purchases at licensed firearms dealers.
+Please see the Florida Background Checks section for information about additional categories of individuals, such as people with certain serious mental conditions and certain people convicted of or subject to restraining orders for domestic abuse, who are prevented from purchasing firearms by the background check process used in Florida for firearm purchases at licensed firearms dealers.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact